estebanmunchjones2019/plugin-based-architecture-article/Readme.md

   - [App Structure](#app-structure)

   - [Plugin Code](#plugin-code)

-**Note: this article is based on this [Academind's article](https://academind.com/tutorials/web-components-introduction/), that explains what Web Components are, with some demo apps explained and built step by step.**
+**Note: this is a second article in a series about Web Components; the first one is [here](https://academind.com/tutorials/web-components-introduction/) and explains what Web Components are and has some demo apps explained and built step by step.**